- Conduct web or book research on the life of Abraham Lincoln

 - Optional: Book resources (for suggestions, check out the Abraham Lincoln Book List)

 Step 1: Discuss what students know about Abraham Lincoln.
-Organize responses into a word web on the chalkboard or whiteboard.
+Organize responses into a word web on the whiteboard or a sheet of chart paper.

 Step 2: Invite students to find out more about this famous American.
 Encourage them to conduct online research or to use books in the classroom or library.
 Challenge students to record dates for events they find, including dates for relevant information in the word web.

 Step 3: Divide students into small groups and have each group copy the word web from the board onto a sheet of butcher paper.
 Ask the groups to add information they've found to the web.

 Step 4: Have students discuss significant events from their research and small group work.

 Step 5: Begin to write events on the whiteboard or a new sheet of chart paper and assign them dates.
 You may wish to prompt this activity by asking "Name a significant event that happened in 1865."
 (Lincoln's assassination.)